 In an effort to have the healthiest baby possible, most women will seek prenatal vitamins to support a healthy pregnancy and baby.
 But what if your prenatal vitamin is making your morning sickness worse?

 There are certain ingredients in a prenatal multi that often cause women to feel ill.

 The pregnancy hormone, hcg, stimulates the thyroid in the first trimester and this is known to aggravate the symptoms of morning sickness.
-Embryo’s use hcg to increase access to iodine because an embryo’s requirements for nutrients is a top priority during pregnancy, to the detriment of the mother’s health if nutrient supply is deficient.
-When iodine is plentiful, morning sickness ranges from frequently mild to occasionally severe.
-If morning sickness is absent this may indicate the woman has hypothyroidism (not always, check with your health professional after a blood test).
+Embryo’s use hcg to increase access to iodine.
+An embryo’s requirement for nutrients is a priority during pregnancy.
+This is to the detriment of the mother’s health if her nutrient supply is deficient.